david-a-parry/vcfhacks/readme.md

 Unzip the downloaded file and ensure you keep the .pl scripts in the same directory as the .pm module files.
 The exceptions to this are the two Variant Effect Predictor (VEP) plugin modules (SpliceConsensus.pm and SpliceConsensusFilter.pm) which should be installed in your VEP cache 'Plugins' folder if you want to use them.
 The SpliceConsensus.pm can be used for variant filtering purposes in getFunctionalVariantsVep.pl and findBiallelicVep.pl.

-You will also need to install the Tabix.pm perl module by Heng Li.
+If you want to search bgzip compressed VCFs you will also need to install the Tabix.pm perl module by Heng Li.
 Download the latest version of tabix from github (https://github.com/samtools/tabix) or clone the git repository (git clone https://github.com/samtools/tabix.git).
 If you downloaded the zipped version unzip to create the tabix directory.
 Next, cd into the new tabix directory and run 'make', cd into the 'perl' subdirectory, run 'perl Makefile.PL' and 'make test'.
 If tests succeed run '[sudo] make install' to complete Tabix.pm installation.
 If you get the error 'Subroutine Tabix::tabix_open redefined...' this is harmless and can be removed by replacing:

 <pre><code>require XSLoader;
 XSLoader::load('Tabix', $VERSION);